Le0xFF/VoidLinuxInstaller/README.md

                                                                            /
 ```

-> Note: `/.snapshots` will be available after creating a snapper configuration for `/`, after following the [Follow up for '@snapshots` subvolume](#follow-up-for-snapshots-subvolume) section and finally after uncommenting the relative line from `/etc/fstab`.
+> Note: `/.snapshots` will be available after creating a snapper configuration for `/`, after following the [Follow up for `@snapshots` subvolume](#follow-up-for-snapshots-subvolume) section and finally after uncommenting the relative line from `/etc/fstab`.

 <br>